 Google My Business Posting Made Easy

 If you know Google My Business posts are something your business needs to do, but you don’t have the time or creativity to post to Google every single week, check out our new Google My Business posting service, GMB Accelerator.
-Our team of digital marketing experts will post to your profile twice a week and track your results for $100-$300/mo (pricing depends on how many Conversion Cloud tools you own).
+Our team of digital marketing experts will post to your profile twice a week and track your results.
 If you are looking to get more out of your GMB profile with deep links to self-scheduling or promo claiming tools, give The Conversion Cloud a try.
 We’re offering a one month free trial of any conversion tool in the suite.
 Claim a free trial and our team will set you up with an interstitial link you can use to generate more leads from your GMB profile.